 Science is called upon to contribute to ecologically, socially, and economically sustainable development in many ways: by producing research findings and innovations for a future worth living, by engaging in and expanding the dialog with society, and by acting sustainably itself.

-For this reason, the FWF has drawn up a Sustainability Strategy, which is available for download.
-With this strategy, the FWF is pursuing the goal of systematically anchoring sustainability in the funding system and its own day-today work, as well as through the targeted support of thematic projects.
-The strategy is based on three key pillars: the sustainable implementation of FWF projects, sustainable working practices at the FWF Office, and the targeted funding of projects on sustainability issues with funds from the alpha+ Foundation.
+This is why the FWF has developed a Sustainability Strategy, based on three key pillars: the sustainable implementation of projects, sustainable working practices at the FWF Office, and the targeted funding of projects on sustainability issues with funds from the alpha+ Foundation.

 1. Sustainable implementation of projects: Sustainability statement in the funding application